ItinerisLtd/gf-sagepay/README.md

 ### HTTPS Everywhere

-Although SagePay accepts insure HTTP sites, you should **always use HTTPS** to protect all communication.
+Although SagePay accepts insecure HTTP sites, you should **always use HTTPS** to protect all communication.

 ### Payment Status